optionblox/docs.optionblox/Whitepaper.md

 - *Flexible Transaction System*:
 Stellar has a flexible transaction system that allows us to create derivatives and make them trust-free, tradeable, and safe.
 - *[Turing Signing Servers](https://github.com/tyvdh/turing-signing-server)*:\
 The Stellar Community is currently discussing implementing a new ecosystem feature called Turing Signing Servers.
 These are a decentralized network of servers that hold uploaded smart contracts that are associated with private keys.
 The servers will sign transactions with these private keys if the transactions meet the specifications of the contracts.
 OptionBlox will use this tool to manage some of the business logic surrounding contract execution and closure.
-However, if this feature is not implemented OptionBlox will simply use an open-source repository to manage execution business logic.
+However, if this feature is not implemented OptionBlox will simply use an open-source repository to manage contract logic.

 [Stellar's website](https://stellar.org/developers)